ManishaKadali/avm-genai-hackathon-usecases/USE-CASE-3-README.md

 Hint #1 : Additional fields could add to the richness of the response or confuse the LLM

-Task #1 : Upload the CSV file and attach to the request Task #2 : Create emails, More points for rich instructions and rich responses
+Task #1 : Upload the CSV file and attach to the request <br />
+Task #2 : Create emails, More points for rich instructions and rich responses

 A future evolution would be directly integratign with the CDP system via API's instead of uploading a CSV